Tarabai: Tarabai In Command

-Battle with Shahu
+Conflict with Shahu

-In order to divide the Maratha onslaught, the Mughals released Shahu I, Sambhaji's son and Tarabai's nephew, on certain conditions.
-He immediately challenged Tarabai and her son Shivaji II for leadership of the Maratha polity.
+In order to divide the Maratha forces, the son of Aurangzeb, Azam Shah on the advice of his general Zulfikar Khan released Shahu I, Sambhaji's son and Tarabai's nephew, on certain conditions.
+Shahu immediately challenged Tarabai and her son Shivaji II for leadership of the Maratha polity.

+Tarabai at that time demanded loyalty from the Maratha generals saying that Sambhaji (Shahu's father) had lost the kingdom which Shivaji had created.
+Rajaram through his efforts had regained that kingdom and therefore it was not the same kingdom but a new one created by Rajaram.

 Shahu eventually prevailed, sidelining Tarabai, due to his legal position and Peshwa Balaji Vishwanath's diplomacy.
-Tarabai established a rival court in Kolhapur in 1709, and established her son Shivaji II as the first Chhatrapati of Kolhapur known as Shivaji I of Kolhapur.
-However, Shivaji I of Kolhapur was deposed in 1714 by Rajaram's other widow, Rajasabai, who put her own son, Sambhaji II, on the throne.
+Tarabai established a rival court in Kolhapur in 1709, and established her son Shivaji II as the first Chhatrapati of Kolhapur, known as Shivaji I of Kolhapur.
+However, Shivaji I of Kolhapur was deposed in 1714 by Rajaram's other widow, Rajasabai, who put her son, Sambhaji II, on the throne.
 Sambhaji II imprisoned Tarabai and her son.
 Shivaji I of Kolhapur died in 1726.
 Tarabai later reconciled with Shahu I in 1730 and went to live in Satara but without any political power.